valeriafloral/Abies_foliar_mycobiome/README.md

 ## **Aims**

-1. To characterize the diversity of fungal endophytes inside the leaves of tolerant and damaged fir trees.
+1. To characterize the diversity of fungal endophytes inside asymptomatic and symptomatic sacred fir needles.
-2. To detect differential expression of fungal genes from tolerant and damaged fir trees.
+2. To detect differential expression of fungal genes from asymptomatic and symptomatic sacred fir needles.
-3. To identify fungal genes putitive involved in the resistance to air pollution caused by O<sub>3</sub>.
+3. To identify fungal genes putitive involved in the abscence of visible foliar O<sub>3</sub>-related symptoms.

 ## **Prerequisites**